broidHQ/integrations/broid-schemas/README.md

 }
 ```

-- Send a image or a video on Discord
+- Send a image on Kik

 ```json
 {